Head of School

 Children’s House & Explorer Teacher

-This fall Hannah will be the lead in Children’s House and join Susan Breen with the Explorers.
-Hannah joined SMS in the fall of 2019, as an assistant on the toddler team.
+Hannah joined SMS in the fall of 2019, as an assistant on the toddler team but moved up to Children’s House in the fall of 2020.
 She was born in England but moved to the Cayman Islands at a young age.
 In 2015 Hannah moved to Miami where she spent 2 years as a lead teacher of a 3-6 Montessori class and two years as an assistant in both toddler and 3-6 classes.
 Hannah is drawn to Montessori because she loves that children can develop and learn at their own pace, on their own terms.
 She appreciates the respect children learn from each other in a mixed-age group.
 Her hobbies include anything outdoors, such as biking and hiking.

 Misty started teaching at SMS in 2017, the same year her son enrolled.
-Misty assists Hannah Southgate in Children’s House during the mornings and in the afternoon assists Emy Knight in our elementary program.
 Misty appreciates that Montessori promotes personal autonomy and fosters confident and self-driven children.
 She believes that the Montessori approach supports a natural love of learning.
 In her free time, Misty enjoys doing anything that allows her to be creative; interior decorating, calligraphy, and photography are some of her favorites.

 Emy Watson Knight fell in love with Montessori in 2002 on a visit to Salem Montessori with her mother.
 Emy writes, “I am excited to join the Salem Montessori School community!
 I feel as though I’ve come full circle as an educator.
 At the time, my mother was an Elder at Home Moravian Church and asked me to accompany her to observe a small school that was interested in renting space at the church.
 This school was Salem Montessori.
 Little did I know that this observation would have such a huge impact on my life.
 Within a month I enrolled in the Center for Montessori Teacher Education Program in Raleigh with a newfound purpose.”